blackkat-dev/blackkat-dev/README.md

   7. 🔢 [`Vynxcode's Telephone Number Validator`](https://vynxcode-ts.github.io/vynxcodes-telephone-number-validator/) <br>
     A functional JavaScript-based utility that validates phone numbers with built-in input validation and a modern, visually unique, responsive design.
 ---
+  8. 💼 [`Personal Portfolio`](https://vynxcode-ts.github.io/personal-portfolio-project/) - This is a simple portfolio project to showcase my skills and projects.
+My main portfolio is currently in progress.
   <p align="center">Check back for more updates I post projects quite often.</p>

 ---